up-upin/Machine-Learning-for-Happy-Teacher/study-2/kong.md

-# Machine-Learning-for-Happy-Teacher
+# Document Content Description <br>
-These codes use six machine learning algorithms to analyze the influencing factors of detecting happy teachers.
-In particular, it introduces the feature importance of predicting high, medium, and low happiness teachers using SHAP values in the LightGBM algorithm, and reveals the impact direction of each factor at different levels.
-Red represents positive impact, blue represents negative impact.
-Using different datasets to compare horizontally and vertically, identify the influencing factors of happy teachers.
+  'High', 'middle', and 'low' respectively represent the high, medium, and low happiness groups.
+The code in the 'high' file is used to draw dependency graphs and boxplots, while the code in the 'high_2' file is used to compare the performance of six machine learning models.
+The others are similar.